thephez/docs-core/docs/reference/p2p-network-quorum-messages.md

 > 🚧
 >
-> This message is used for intra-quorum communication and is only sent to the <<glossary:masternodes>> in the LLMQ and <<glossary:nodes>> that are monitoring in Watch Mode for auditing/debugging purposes.
+> This message is used for intra-quorum communication and is only sent to the [masternodes](../resources/glossary.md#masternode) in the LLMQ and [nodes](../resources/glossary.md#node) that are monitoring in Watch Mode for auditing/debugging purposes.

 The [`qcontrib` message](../reference/p2p-network-quorum-messages.md#qcontrib) is used by each member of the DKG process to send key contributions to all other members.